bindog/pytorch-model-parallel/README_EN.md

 ```
 Similar implementation can also be found [here](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch/blob/d5e31893f7e30c0f82262e701463fd83d9725381/head/metrics.py#L41)

 this implementation can only solve part of the problem, and it will introduce new issues, GPU memory imbalanced usage between different gpus.
-Cause all the results will concat at GPU 0, and the loss calculation also happends at GPU 0, the GPU memory usage and computaion load will much higher in GPU 0 compare to other GPUs, we still can not use big batch size.
+Cause all the results will concat at GPU 0, and the loss calculation also happends at GPU 0, the GPU memory usage and computaion load will be much higher in GPU 0 compare to other GPUs, we still can not use big batch size.

 ## Did this repository solve the problem?